-Additional information regarding the design and site application of PC structures and modular buildings can be found in the following documents:
+Additional information regarding the design and site application of PC structures and relocatable buildings can be found in the following documents:

-- Interpretation of Regulation IR 16-1: Design and Construction Requirements for Relocatable Buildings and Modular Elevator Towers. - Policy PL 07-02: Over-the-Counter Review of Projects Using Pre-Check Approved Designs. - Procedure PR 07-01: Pre-Check Approval.
+- IR 16-1: Design and Construction Requirements for Relocatable Buildings and Modular Elevator Towers. - Policy (PL) 07-02: Over-the-Counter Review of Projects Using Pre-Check Approved Designs. - Procedure (PR) 07-01: Pre-Check Approval.